sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 *Open https://docs.sourcegraph.com/integration/editor*

 We'll share this link with you after the presentation so you can install the right extension for you.
-You'll just need to point it at the right Sourcegraph instance in your settings.
+You'll just need to point it at your Sourcegraph instance in your settings.

 ### VSCode extension